Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

 \subsection{Benchmarks}

-In order to evaluate different execution modes (bit-level arithmetic and bridging), we use six data-oblivious benchmarks, some of which were adapted from the TERMinator Suite \cite{terminator}, while others were included based on their use in FHE applications.
+In order to evaluate different execution modes (bit-level arithmetic and bridging), we use six data-oblivious benchmarks, some of which were adapted from the TERMinator Suite \cite{terminator}.
 These benchmarks are developed to be data-oblivious and manipulate sets of encrypted variables adjusted to $\{4, 8, 16\}$-bit size.
-The algorithms are: (FIB) Fibonacci, an additive-intensive algorithm that we use as example in this manuscript, (LOG) Logistic Regression, where the data must be capped before inference, (MAX) Maximum, commonly used as non-linear function in machine learning applications, (MUX) Multiplexer, a simple operation similar to the ternary operator that replaces branch conditions on encrypted data, (PKS) Private Keyword Search, which searches privately for an item in a list or database, and (SOR) Sort, a sorting algorithm with low multiplicative depth specifically designed for FHE.
-The source code of all benchmarks with and without bridging is available in the Appendix.
+The algorithms are: (FIB) Fibonacci, an additive-intensive algorithm, (LOG) Logistic Regression, where the data must be capped before inference, (MAX) Maximum, commonly used as non-linear function in ML applications, (MUX) Multiplexer, a simple operation similar to the ternary operator that replaces branch conditions on encrypted data, (PKS) Private Keyword Search, which searches privately for an item in a list or database, and (SOR) Sort, a sorting algorithm with low multiplicative depth, designed for FHE.

-\innersection{\review{Effect of plaintext modulus}} \review{Although $t=2$ does not enable batching in BFV, and therefore, it would not be used in practice, we compare it against the smallest plaintext modulus that enables batching ($t=2^{16}+1$) for $n=2^{15}$.
+\innersection{Effect of plaintext modulus} Although $t=2$ does not enable batching in BFV, and therefore, it would not be used in practice, we compare it against the smallest plaintext modulus that enables batching ($t=2^{16}+1$) for $n=2^{15}$.
 The plaintext modulus does not affect the latency time to execute a homomorphic operation, but some homomorphic gates simplify in modulo 2 (e.g. XOR), as we discuss in Section \ref{ss:modcom}.
 Thus, a Boolean circuit used in bit-level arithmetic should have lower latency for $t=2$ if it contains XOR or XNOR gates.
-In Fig. \ref{fig:benchmarks}, we can see that in fact some applications are faster in modulo 2 (\texttt{SecureUint-2} and \texttt{SecureInt-2} for unsigned and signed bit-level arithmetic with $t=2$, respectively).
+In Fig. \ref{fig:benchmarks}, we can see that in fact some applications are faster in modulo 2 (\texttt{SecureUint-2} and \texttt{SecureInt-2} for unsigned and signed bit-level arithmetic with $t=2$).
 MUX is the simplest benchmark, containing in bit-level arithmetic one equality, two \secbool-\secuint\ multiplications (or \secbool-\secint\ for signed numbers), one negation, and one addition.
 A \secbool-\secuint\ multiplication is entirely composed of XOR gates, and around half of the gates in the equality are XOR or XNOR.
 These operations are mainly responsible for the speed-up.
-We have a similar situation for FIB and PKS, however here there are relatively fewer \secbool-\secuint\ multiplications and more additions, diminishing the effect of operating in modulo 2.
-The other benchmarks are much more complex applications and we noticed no noticeable difference in latency time between $t=2$ and $t=2^{16}+1$. }